Koalas and Sutherland Shire wildlife corridors

 The Deadman’s Creek kill zone

-A Sandy Point resident spotted this koala mother and baby on the road in September 2020.
-These two survived the crossing but there were two other koalas killed at Deadmans Creek that month.
+A Sandy Point resident saw this koala mother and joey on the road in September 2020.
+They survived, but two other koalas were killed at Deadmans Creek that month.

 Heathcote Rd.
 Photo credit: Jason Luke

-The devastating fires over the last year have wreaked a terrible toll on our native animal populations; in relation to koalas specifically the NSW Legislative Council inquiry has advised government urgently needs to assist in protecting remaining populations in order to conserve habitat.
+An estimated 3 billion animals died in the devastating 2019-20 bushfires.
+In relation to koalas specifically, the NSW Legislative Council inquiry has advised government urgently needs to assist in protecting remaining populations in order to conserve habitat.

 Engadine koala, April 2021.
 Photo credit: Sharon Redman

-For more information, or to help with this campaign please contact Dr Catherine Reynolds
+For more information, or if you’d like to help, please contact campaign convenors John Souvleris and Dr Catherine Reynolds: office@ssec.org.au

 If you see a koala please be sure to report him / her on the I Spy Koala app.